libESys/ESysRepo/doc/web/content/cli/sync.md

 * The first time sync is run on a local workspace; nothing should happen since the manifest should be up to date

-* If the git repository holding the manifest has local changes, the sync procedure is aborted
+* If the git repository holding the manifest has local changes, esysrepo will abort the sync procedure

-* If the git repository is detached, the sync procedure is aborted
+* If the git repository is detached, esysrepo will abort the sync procedure

-* If no branch was specified and if the current HEAD can be fast-forwarded, the git repository is fast-forwarded; if it can’t, the sync procedure is also aborted
+* If no branch was specified and if the current HEAD can be fast-forwarded, the git repository is fast-forwarded; if it can't, the sync procedure is also aborted

 * If a branch was specified and if it exists, then it is checkout; otherwise, the same process as if not branch had been specified is followed

 And for every git repository found in the manifest, set to be synced, the following happens:

 * If the git repository is not found in the local workspace, it will be cloned.
-If a branch was specified, this branch would be checkout if it exists in this repo
+If a branch were specified, this branch would be checkout if it exists in this repo

 * The update procedure starts by checking if there are any changes in the git repository.
-If changes are found, the sync operation is aborted
+If changes are found, esysrepo will abort the sync procedure

 * If no branch was specified: